angbailey/p8105_hw3_ab6168/hw_3.md

     ## 10    10470     1
     ## # ℹ 16 more rows

-There are **26 zip codes** that are observed fewer than 10 times
+There are **26 zip codes** that are observed fewer than 10 times.

 Some ZIP codes are observed rarely because there is a lack of information on the rent prices for this zip codes depending on the area.
-There may be litte to no rent properties in certain areas.
+There may be little to no rent properties in certain areas.

-Table showing average rental price by borough and year
+**Table showing average rental price by borough and year**

 ``` r
 avg_rent = join_zillow_df |>